-Entry visas are required for visitors to Cambodia and Vietnam.
+Entry visas are required by all visitors to Cambodia and Vietnam and Wendy Wu Tours Visa Department can assist you with the process of obtaining a visa.
 Please be advised that your passport must have at least six months validity left on it when you arrive back into Australia.